imyhalex/comp-sci-study-journal/csci1270/Datawarehousing.md

 __OLAP & Data Warehousing__
 - A data warehouse is a database designed to perform large scale analytics
     - __Online Analytical Processing (OLAP):__
-        - Involves processing large volumes of data to identify patterns and trends
+        - Focuses on processing large volumes of historical data to identify patterns, trends, and business insights
         - Also called __Business Intelligent (BI)__ or __Decision Support__
 - Typically involves read-only queries that touch a lot of data
     - Example: “find total sales of Toyota’s over the last two years for each state and city in the USA”
+- Workload charateristic:
+    - Mostly read-only queries
+    - Queries scan huge portions of data
+    - Example: “Find total Toyota sales in the last two years, grouped by state and city.”
 - Usually the result of Extract-Transform-Load (ETL) process

 __OLTP vs. OLAP__